Battle of Karaharman (1625): Prelude

 In 1624, Cossacks raided Istanbul twice.
 In 1625, Zaporozhian and Don Cossacks combined their forces for a joint naval campaign, consisting of 15,000 Cossacks and 300 boats.
-They headed in the direction of Trebizond and Sinop.
+Led by Kindrat Burliy, they headed in the direction of Trebizond and Sinop.
 On 19-23 May, Cossack managed to capture Trebizond and plunder it, with exception of its citadel which put up a stiff resistance.
 Later, Cossacks went on a raid towards Sinop.
 Cossacks also wanted to plunder Istanbul.
 However, it was blocked by the Ottoman fleet, unlike in previous raids.

 Battle

 On 27 July, Cossacks set off on their raid.
 They encountered 43 Ottoman galleys blocking their path, which were guarding the coast as they were aware of Cossacks returning soon.
 Out of 43 Ottoman galleys, 21-22 took part in the fighting, which were attacked by the Cossacks.
 Cossacks attacked boldly, with 200 Cossacks breaking into one of the galleys and causing bloodshed there, intending to liberate Cossack captives held in the galley.
 Although the course of the battle is debatable, it's clear that the battle initially was heading in Cossack favour.
+According to Viktor Mandziak, most of the Ottoman galleys were initially captured by the Cossacks, including the ships of Piyale-Uzun, Kapudan Abdi and Janalem-Zade-Aga.
 However, the situation was changed by the wind, which gave Ottomans a chance to repel Cossacks.
 Ottomans took this opportunity, winning the battle.